Chimerica (TV series)

-Chimerica is a Channel 4 four-part drama that aired in April 2019, based on the play of the same name by Lucy Kirkwood.
+Chimerica is a British drama miniseries that aired in April 2019 on Channel 4.
+It was based on the play of the same name by Lucy Kirkwood.

 Plot

 A young photojournalist captures a photo of the Tank Man in Beijing during the 1989 Tiananmen Square protests and massacre.
 Twenty years later, he goes on a journey to discover the man's true identity.